Natrophosphate

 Diaphaneity is transparent to translucent.

-Crystal System is isometric; Fd3c.
+Crystal System is isometric; Fd

 Crystal Habits include highly modified octahedra and dodecahedra